Arlington Memorial Bridge: Bridge design considerations

 The bridge commission asked the Commission of Fine Arts whether there should be an open design competition (as in the past) or whether the bridge commission should pick a designer itself.
 The CFA recommended a direct selection, and provided the names of three firms: Charles A. Platt, who designed the Freer Gallery of Art; Paul Philippe Cret, who designed the Pan-American Union Building; and the firm of McKim, Mead and White.
-The bridge commission chose a direct selection, and picked the firm of McKim, Mead and White on April 4, 1923.
+The bridge commission chose a direct selection, and picked McKim, Mead and White on April 4, 1923.
 Architect William Mitchell Kendall was the lead designer.
 (Note: McKim, Mead and White only had responsibility for the architectural features of the bridge.
 The bridge commission turned over engineering aspects of the bridge to the Corps of Engineers on June 29, 1922.)

-Members of the D.C. business community immediately pressed for resolution on whether the bridge would have a draw span.
+Members of the D.C. business community pressed for an immediate decision on whether the bridge would have a draw span.
 Merchants in Georgetown wanted their small harbor to be reachable by large ships.
 On February 17, 1923, Colonel C.O.
 Sherrill of the Army Corps of Engineers stated that the Corps would only approve a bridge with a draw span.